SplittyDev/spotify-rs/README.md

 Playing: Rick Astley - Never Gonna Give You Up
 ```

-Of course I also have a complete example for you,
-with proper error checking and long polling! :P
+Here's a complete example with long polling and better error handling:

 ```rust,no_run
 extern crate spotify;